 We address this issue in a cancer-cohort-specific manner (see supplement).
 Specifically, we separated the whole genome into bins (1Mb) and calculated bin-wise mutation counts.
 We used a negative binomial regression of the mutation counts against 475 genomic features across 229 cell types, including replication timing, chromatin accessibility, Hi-C, and expression profiles.
 In contrast to methods that use data from unmatched cell types, our approach automatically selects the most relevant features, thereby providing considerable improvements in BMR estimation (Fig 2A).
 For example, using matched replication timing data in multiple cancer types significantly outperforms using just replication timing data from the unmatched HeLa-S3 cell line.
 Moreover, combining many different genomic features significantly improves the estimation accuracy upon this (Fig 2 B).
 The weightings of the features in the model are consistent with our expectations: for instance, for breast cancer, we observed elevated mutation rates in regions with the repressive mark H3K9me3 and a reduced mutation rate in regions with the activating, enhancer-associated mark H3K27ac11,18,19.
 Also, due to the correlated nature of genomic features across cell types, even approximate matching of a specific cancer type to a particular ENCODE cell line can still improve BMR estimation (see supplement).
 Hence, our analyses may easily be extended to many cancer types.

-[[JZ2ALL: I suggest to use Headline 2 since we did not even mention recurrence detection in this section]]

-Headline 1: A focused compact annotation increases power in variant recurrence detection
+A focused, compact annotation increases power in detecting recurrent variants

 A second advantage of leveraging ENCODE data in determining recurrently mutated regions is provided by maximizing the statistical power of burden tests.
 In traditional genomic analyses, a comprehensive set of annotations (usually covering as many base pairs as possible) is considered to be optimal.
 However, testing every possible nucleotide in the genome greatly reduces the statistical power for variant recurrence detection (see supplement).
 Here, we aim to increase the power of burden tests by creating a focused, compact annotation for a given cell type.